Occupational Therapy (Entry-Level OTD)

 E. Application deadlines for each admission cycle are posted on the Spalding University’s website.

-F. Program admission is on a competitive basis based on an applicant’s cumulative GPA, CORE GPA,* GRE scores, interview scores.
+F. Program admission is on a competitive basis based on an applicant’s cumulative GPA, CORE GPA, GRE Analytical Writing scores, interview scores.

-G. ASOT Admission Assurance policies apply for individuals who have completed 60 or more credit hours or have an earned undergraduate degree from Spalding.
+G. ASOT Admission Assurance policies apply to individuals who have completed 60 or more credit hours or have an earned undergraduate degree from Spalding.

 H. The completed application will include essential information regarding the student applicant:

-- Unofficial transcripts from all previous schools attended,
+- Unofficial transcripts from prerequisite courses of all previous schools attended,

 - A summary of all the pertinent coursework in preparation for the program,

-- GRE Analytical Writing score taken within five years or less from the time of application
+- GRE Analytical Writing scores completed within five years or less from the time of application

-I. All materials must be submitted by the applicant through the Spalding University online application process or through OTCAS with the exception of official academic transcripts if accepted into the program which must be sent directly from previously attended college/university to the Auerbach School of Occupational Therapy (Attn: Joe McCombs) 901 South Third Street Louisville, KY 40203.
+I. All materials must be submitted by the applicant through the Spalding University online application process.
+All candidates offered a seat must submit all official academic transcripts from previously attended college/university to the Auerbach School of Occupational Therapy 901 South Third Street Louisville, KY 40203.

 J. The student must meet the basic entry-level OTD standards published in the Spalding University Catalog.